siabdullah4/siabdullah4.github.io/_pages/cv.md

 Education History
 ======
+* Ph.D. in Computer Science, University of Louisiana at Lafayette, LA, USA
+  * Aug.
+2022 - present, GPA: 3.93/4.0

+* M.S. in Computer Science, University of Louisiana at Lafayette, LA, USA
+  * Aug.
+2022 - May 2025, GPA: 3.93/4.0

 * B.S. in Computer Science and Engineering, Rajshahi University of Engineering and Technology, Bangladesh
   * Mar.
 2013 - Dec.
 2017, GPA: 3.43/4.0

-* Ph.D. in Computer Science, University of Louisiana at Lafayette, LA, USA
-  * Aug.
-2022 - present, GPA: 3.92/4.0

 Industry Experience
 ======